eldss/random-insights/README.md

 ## Usage

 After launching the app, you can start using it locally.
-Or simply download it from the App Store or Google Play.
+Or simply download it from the App Store.
+It is not yet in the play store due to recent changes making it harder to hobby developers to meet testing and screening requirements.

 ## License